ScarlettZ98/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
+Three classmates said this is a good idea, given the fact the recent rain in midnight damaged many homes.
+One of them felt 2 hours forecasting is too long and the system should report the weather in the next hour, and the resource of weather information should be reliable.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* Putting the device on the windowsill is troublesome since the user need to put it on another surface or hold it while closing the window so it doesn't get in the way, and manually turning the light off after closing the window seems a bit redundant.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* Instead of having the light on windowsill, I should integrated it to the window to make the windowsill neater, and the light should automatically detect if the window is closed so the user don't necessarily switch the light off.

 ## Part C. Prototype the device